Syed-Muhammad-Hussnain-Raza/Password-Generator-React-App/README.md

    Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-   The page will reload when you make changes.
-You may also see any lint errors in the console.

-## Usage
+   <h2>OR</h2>

-1. Open the application in your browser.
-You can also use this app directly via this link: [Password Generator App](https://syed-muhammad-hussnain-raza.github.io/Password-Generator-React-App/)
+` You can also use this app directly via this link: [Password Generator App](https://syed-muhammad-hussnain-raza.github.io/Password-Generator-React-App/)

 2. Customize the password settings by adjusting the length and toggling the inclusion of uppercase letters, numbers, and special characters.
 3. Click on "Generate Password" to create a new password.
 4. Copy the generated password to your clipboard by clicking on the password text.